malramsay64/phd-thesis/05_Crystal_Melting/thermodynamics.md

 has been chosen as the transport coefficient.
 The rotational relaxation time $\tau_r$ is the time for half of the molecules to have reoriented by \SI{90}{\degree}
-a rotation which is important for the crystal growth.
+a rotation important for orientational alignment with the crystal.